Foebus/castsort/README.md

 # Memory usage

+The following memory usage assumes a number of slots of around O(n).

 This algorithm needs memory to store the actual offset in each slot for the next insertion.
 The required quantity for the first version of this algorithm is of O(N) in the worst case, but it probably could be lowered by a smarter way to store the values.